sap-tutorials/How-Tos/tutorials/2016/11/hana-mdc-usage-shine-du/hana-mdc-usage-shine-du.md

     ![Account Information Page](1.png)

-    If you are confused about the account name and user name, you can go to [SAP HANA Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/) and there you can see your account name on the tile and if you click on it, then in the URL.
+    If you are confused about the account name and user name, you can go to [SAP Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/) and there you can see your account name on the tile and if you click on it, then in the URL.
 The user name is the same name, just without the "trial" part.

 5. Choose your tenant database, which you've already created and enter the database user name **SYSTEM** and password you specified when you created this database.
 Then choose **Finish**.